debops/debops/docs/ansible/roles/debops.stunnel/defaults-configuration.rst

 ``stunnel`` uses TCP wrappers on Debian to secure connections from remote hosts.
-By default, ``debops.stunnel`` role does not configure TCP wrapper entries in ``/etc/hosts.allow``, but you can do that by adding the parameters below. `debops.tcpwrappers`_ role will be used to configure ``/etc/hosts.allow`` entries.
+By default, ``debops.stunnel`` role does not configure TCP wrapper entries in ``/etc/hosts.allow``, but you can do that by adding the parameters below. :ref:`debops.tcpwrappers` role will be used to configure ``/etc/hosts.allow`` entries.

 TCP wrappers configuration will be performed on all hosts by default.
 To only